Amazing day trips from Malaga

 • Walk along the Roman Bridge – Straddling the river and connecting the two sides of the city, the Roman bridge is one of the most iconic sights in Cordoba.
 At the south of the bridge sits the Calahorra Tower of Cordoba – a defensive fortress.

 • Visit the Alcazar of Cordoba – This castle was used as both a defensive fortress and a palace.
 The impressive palace building is surrounded by beautiful, landscaped gardens and water features.
-This is another very popular attraction in Cordoba, so it is advised to book in advance to save queuing or missing out on the day.
+This is another very popular attraction in Cordoba, therefore it is advised to book in advance to save queuing or missing out on the day.
 You can also purchase tickets at the visitors centre or at Cordoba bus station.

 • Explore Cordoba by bus – There are so many attractions and sights to see in Cordoba, you really could spend a few days here!
 But, if you only have one day, then one of the best ways to see as much of this beautiful city as possible is to buy a ticket for the hop on, hop off sightseeing bus.
 The bus stops in front of almost every tourist attraction in the city, saving you lots of time!